OpenWealth/OpenWealth/README.md

 ## OpenWealth universe
 ### Data objects, relations and context of APIs

 The 3 APIs in scope - customer, custody and trading - serve and specify their isolated use-cases.
-The APIs can be implemented independent of one-another - providing a custody API does not imply the necessity of implementing the cutomer API etc..
+The APIs can be implemented independent of one-another - providing a custody API does not imply the necessity of implementing the customer API etc..
 However the APIs and the contained business object (data entities) have partly common, and API overarching significance.
 It is therefore of great benefit to provide consistency in terms of entity identification and core system data transformation in order to reduce confusion and implementation errors for the API consuming parties.
 The following graphic illustrates the main entities in scope:

 ```mermaid
 mindmap